Junior investigator Matthew Anderson receives Diversity Supplement from NIH

 One way in which the National Institutes of Health (NIH) endeavors to be more inclusive is through its Diversity Supplement mechanism, wherein investigators of funded grants can apply for a supplement to that award for the purpose of supporting a researcher from a traditionally underrepresented group within the scientific workforce.
 Under Dr. Jason Hinman, an assistant professor in residence in the department of neurology at UCLA, Hispanic junior investigator Matthew Anderson was granted one of these supplement awards.
-Through this award, he will work alongside Dr. Hinman on his research project, “Measuring endothelial contributions to blood-brain barrier integrity using AAV.”
+Through this award, he will work alongside Dr. Hinman on his research project, “Measuring endothelial contributions to blood-brain barrier integrity using adeno associated viruses (AAV).”

 Per Anderson, the CTSI was instrumental in this process as it provided him access to helpful and essential materials during the process of writing his grant application.
 “It was with these materials as reference that I was able to effectively structure the flow of information in my writing and properly orient my ideas,” he reports.
 Some of these resources included CTSI’s Sample Grant Library, which houses a repository of successful diversity supplements and the CTSI’s Grants Submission Unit (GSU) who assisted in this process by helping with administrative components of the Diversity Supplement application.